 What is being tested?

-Mercury is an element that exists in three forms: as a free metallic (liquid or vapour), an inorganic compound (mercury salt), and as a variety of organic compounds (the most common of which is methyl mercury).
-This test measures the amount of mercury present in blood, urine, or (rarely) hair to detect acute or chronic excessive exposure.
+Mercury is an element that exists in three forms: as a free metallic (liquid or vapour), an inorganic compound (mercury salt), and as a variety of organic compounds (methyl mercury).

 Pregnant women with elevated levels of mercury can pass it on to their fetus, affecting development especially the fetus's brain, kidneys, and nerves.
 Mercury can be passed from mother to baby through breast milk during nursing.

 A blood sample is obtained by inserting a needle into a vein in the arm or a or may be collected.